Gambling in Japan: Illegal gambling

 Yakuza are known to operate illegal casinos in Japan.
 In addition to traditional casino games, mahjong can be played for money and many mahjong parlors have ties with the Yakuza to assist collecting debt from players who default.

 Another illegal gambling opportunity is offered by mobile gambling sites.
 At these sites, Japanese gamblers can play rock-paper-scissors and win cash prizes.
 In 2010, the owner of one of these sites was arrested and confessed to earning over $1 million.
 The players purchased betting tickets for ¥315.
 They could win ¥1,000 if they won three times in a row while ¥10,000 was the prize for those who won five times in a row.

+In 2025, Japan set to introduce a new law aimed at curbing illegal online gambling, following reports that illicit bets have exceeded ¥1 trillion and that over 3 million people, including many young adults, are involved in online gambling.
+The proposed legislation will prohibit the operation and advertisement of online casinos, including on social media, and mandate public awareness campaigns by both central and local governments to highlight the illegality and consequences of such activities.
+The law, expected to be submitted during the current Diet session and enacted swiftly if approved, also seeks to address the country’s growing gambling addiction problem, particularly among youth, with the hope of reducing both illegal gambling and its associated social harms.

 Casinos

 Efforts to legalize

 There were movements within the Liberal Democratic Party (LDP) government to open casinos to boost tourism in Japan.
 Operating casinos remains illegal in Japan, and recent sports betting on baseball by sumo wrestlers has caused a scandal.

 In 2000, former mayor Ishihara proposed building casinos in Odaiba, but despite the high public interest, the idea was not entirely approved.
 One of the arguments against the developments was that the Japanese being not used to gambling would be too prone to addiction.
 Another possibility for the development of the casino industry in Japan is the creation of floating casinos.
 The idea of boat gambling has also been actively supported by Ishihara.

 Casino legislation in Japan picked up fresh momentum with lawmakers submitting the Integrated Resort (IR) Enabling Act to the Diet in 2015.